 Talk About Country is available on cd and download and vinyl from all good record shops.
-Aside from the tongue-in-cheek band name, the only hint of irony here derives from the fact that one of the most exciting country records of the year has come out of North London, not Nashville.
+Aside from the tongue-in-cheek band name, the only hint of irony here derives from the fact that one of the most exciting country bands around comes from North London, not Nashville.

 “One of the most charming debuts we've heard all year”